 - The Tax Reform Act of 1986, which significantly reformed the U.S. tax system by eliminating certain tax havens and adjusting taxation rates.

-- The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which increased regulation of the financial industry and offered improved protections to consumers.
+- The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which increased regulation of the financial industry and offered improved protections to consumers (although the act was revised by Congress in 2018 to weaken some regulatory requirements).

 - The Patient Protection and Affordable Care Act of 2010, which increased the number of people who are eligible for health-care insurance.
 Implementation of the act has created demand for professionals who specialize in health-care accounting.